PLDT, Inc. (PLDT) Shareholder - GuruFocus.com

 All representation is on a contingency fee basis.
 Shareholders pay no fees or expenses.

-What is this Case About: PLDT, Inc. (PHI, Financial) Misled Investors Regarding its Business Prospects
+What is this Case About: PLDT, Inc. (PHI) Misled Investors Regarding its Business Prospects

 According to the complaint, during the class period, defendants touted PLDT's business prospects and its plans for implementation of its capex budget.
 However, defendants failed to disclose that there were capital spending budget overruns or address how these weaknesses allowed such budget overruns.